 I hoped to be able to go into companies around the North West of England, where I am based (and maybe even London) and help PAs, EAs and administrators to find ways to excel in their roles … I had no idea how things would turn out.

-Over 17 years later and I travel all over the UK and the Channel Islands, for the last 13 years I have been regularly working around the Middle East and since a couple of years after that in the Far East.
-I have now also made 4 trips to Australia.
+Over 18 years later and I travel all over the UK and the Channel Islands, for the last 14 years I have been regularly working around the Middle East and since a couple of years after that in the Far East.
+I have now also made 6 trips to Australia.
 I visited South Africa in 2016 and 2017 and am due back there later this year.
-I went to Auckland, New Zealand, in July and August 2017 and I have been invited to Washington DC in the USA this year.
+I went to Auckland, New Zealand, in July and in August 2017 and Washington DC in the USA in November 2017.
 I have had 4 books published and created a speedwriting system.
 What a wonderful job!

 However, besides my blessings, what is particularly wonderful is how the role of the PA is now perceived….